-Adversities due the COVID-19 pandemic help us develop a better understanding of the life experiences and challenges of vulnerable groups.
-We should take the opportunity to transition to a more accepting, inclusive and sustainable world post-COVID-19.
+A year ago I suggested that COVID-19 might help us become more empathetic towards the life experiences and challenges of vulnerable groups and recognise the opportunity to transition to a more inclusive and sustainable world.

 Many people – including several authors of this blog – have seen the pandemic as an opportunity or a lesson for the transition to an alternate world.

 Take for example the environmental crisis.
 During lockdowns, we have witnessed some unexpected positive pictures: wild animals roaming in cities, clear waters in Venice’s canals!
 Our interest in the environment has also increased.
 The global number of online searches for “bird sounds”, “identify trees”, and “growing plants” have increased by a factor of two.

 Other views, however, are more sceptical.
 Philosopher Slavoj Žižek doubts that the epidemic will make us any wiser.
 And Bruno Latour puts forward the hypothesis that “the pandemic prepares, induces, and incites us to prepare for climate change”.
 Both Žižek and Latour recognise that drastic changes are required to transition to an alternate world.

 There is an autistic person with impressive achievements in climate-change activism.
 Starting from school strikes, Greta Thunberg has made a substantial impact on public awareness of the catastrophic threat of climate change.